• Content Library

-How to Start the Color Grade thumbnail
+Where to Start with the Color Grade

 Many colorists will approach a film in different ways.
 David’s approach comes from what he learned over the course of 25 years.
 Hopefully, there are some small nuggets you can use for your own approach to color correction.